mattermost/docs/source/about/self-hosted-subscriptions.rst

 To send this report, take a screenshot of **System Console > Site Statistics** and send in a reply email back to us.

-- Please ensure your screenshot is taken from the top of the page and includes the **Total Activated Users** metric.
+- Please ensure your screenshot is taken from the top of the page and includes the **Total Activated Users** metric (from Mattermost v9.5), or the **Total Active Users metric (Prior to Mattermost v9.5).
 - Please include the date of the screenshot in the file name.
 - We don't need your server address, so if it appears on your screenshot, you can redact it from the image.